omics-datascience/BioAPI/README.md

 ### Run Flask dev server

-1. Start up Docker services like MongoDB: `docker compose -f docker-compose.dev.yml up -d`
+1. Start up Docker services like MongoDB: `docker compose -f docker-compose.dev.yml up -d`.
 2. Go to the `bioapi` folder.
-3. Run Flask server: `python3 bioapi.py`
+3. Run Flask server: `python3 bioapi.py`.

 **NOTE:** If you are looking for documentation for a production deployment see [DEPLOYING.md](DEPLOYING.md).